inscapist/terraform-k3s-private-cloud/README.md

 It is also recommended to use a backend to persist state information.
 Read [here](https://www.terraform.io/docs/backends/types/s3.html)

+## Why?

+- You are cost-conscious.
+RDS, Elasticache and EKS are too expensive and perhaps even too complicated
+- You want a cluster with low maintenance overhead and just works
+- You need a cluster that can be created and destroyed in minutes
+- You want to have this cluster for only 1 or 2 apps (App Clusters)
+- You want to migrate from legacy infrastructure
+- You want to try kubernetes?

 ## What is this?

 This module is designed for kubernetes workload that runs within private subnet.
 A private subnet is simply a subnet not associated with an internet gateway.
-This results in lower cost and barrier, as you do not need to purchase a domain name, certificate and manage perimeter security.
+This results in lower cost and reduction in moving parts, as you do not need to purchase a domain name, certificate and manage perimeter security.

 If you don't need egress connectivity for cluster, you can use the [VPC endpoints for SSM](./extras/ssm_vpc_endpoints).
 Otherwise, session manager would not work.